 To help the Costa Rican National Park system finance education, outreach and protection, Red Sunset devotes 50% of each commission gained through sales of adventure tours toward this goal.
 With the benefit of access to individuals in the tour system that make it all work - tribal leaders, guides, and park directors.
 MYA will take advantage of a couple tours for sure!

 This will be MYA's 5th journey to Costa Rica via the airport in Liberia.
-Founder, Holly Twining, will fly from Boston, if adventurers feel more comfortable with a travel buddy.
+Founder, Holly Twining, will fly from Bangor, if adventurers feel more comfortable with a travel buddy.
 Flights are in the $500-$600 range.

 To secure your spot on the sea turtle expedition team, Earthwatch will receive an initial contribution, a nonrefundable $300 deposit.
 Adventurers can use the fund for the deposit as well.
 If you're ready to commit to the expedition call Zach Zimmerman at 978-450-1226.